wasm-signatures/design/README.md

 Signature verification for `{p1...pℓ}`, for any `ℓ ≤ n` :

 1. `v={}`
-2. Compute a rolling hash from the beginning, append its output to `v` everytime a marker is crossed
+2. Compute a rolling hash from the beginning, appending its output to `v` everytime a marker is crossed
 3. Immediately return an error if `v` is not a prefix of `m`
 4. Check that the signature is valid for `m`.